anthony2708/anthony2708/assets/localstack/README.md

-# localstack-testing
+# localstack

-A new repository for testing LocalStack with AWS.
+A new folder for testing LocalStack with AWS.